How Entanglement Reshapes the Geometry of Quantum Differential Privacy: Numerical Experiments

-The results show that below the phase-transition threshold the mechanism $\cE'$ remains non-private, matching the behavior in the non-entangled setting.
-In contrast, once the entanglement entropy exceeds this threshold, the mechanism achieves a finite leakage level of QLDP.
-To illustrate this, we plot the theoretical leakage $\varepsilon^*(s)$ derived in Proposition~\ref{prop:qldp-exp-1} together with the numerically computed solution with entanglement entropy in Figure~\ref{fig:QLDPvsEntan}.
-As shown, the two curves are consistent with the above discussion and clearly illustrate that the entanglement can transform a non-private mechanism into a private one.
+The results show that, below the phase-transition threshold, the mechanism remains non-private, matching its behavior in the unentangled setting.
+Once the entanglement entropy exceeds the threshold, Proposition~\ref{prop:qldp-exp-2} provides a finite upper bound on $\varepsilon^\star(s)$, which certifies that the mechanism has finite QLDP leakage.
+Figure~\ref{fig:QLDPvsEntan} compares this certified upper bound with the numerically computed optimal leakage level.
+The numerical results are consistent with the theoretical guarantee and illustrate how a sufficiently strong entanglement constraint can transform a non-private mechanism into a private one.